parallelvirtualcluster/pvc-ansible/README.md

 This role provides a standardized and configured base system for PVC.
 This role expects that the system was installed via the PVC installer ISO, which results in a Debian Buster system.

+This role is optional; the administrator may configure the base system however they please so long as the `pvc` role can be installed thereafter.

 #### pvc